Graduating from medical school is a euphoric experience. All that hard work, all that studying, all that sacrifice. And now,...

 Despite the steep cost, many residents decide to forbear their loans for as long as possible and begin paying down the debt while working as attendings.
 While some residents favor this method, the rapid accumulation of interest charges usually result in additional years of payments.

-If you work full-time in a public service position within a not-for-profit organization or for a U.S., state, local or tribal organization, you can have the remaining balance of your federal loans forgiven under the Public Service Loan Forgiveness (PSLF) Program when you meet the following requirements.
+If you work full-time in a public service position within a not-for-profit organization or for a US, state, local or tribal organization, you could have the remaining balance of your federal loans forgiven through PSLF when you meet the following requirements:

-For those who qualify, the PSLF Program can be invaluable in relieving you from a good portion of your debt.
+For doctors who qualify, the PSLF Program can be invaluable in relieving you from a good portion of your debt.

 In providing this information, neither Laurel Road nor KeyBank nor its affiliates are acting as your agent or is offering any tax, financial, accounting, or legal advice.